phetsims/models-of-the-hydrogen-atom/doc/model.md

 Source code: DeBroglieModel.ts

 The de Broglie model is the same as Bohr, but the electron is represented as a wave in the view.
-There are three wave representations that the user may choose from a combo box: "Radial Distance", "3D Height", or "Brightness".
-Briefly:
+The user may choose a visual representation of the wave from a combo box.
+The choices are:

 * Radial Distance - Distance of the wave from the electron's orbit is a function of amplitude.
 * 3D Height - 3D height of the wave is a function of amplitude.